 - Naloxone Training FAQs [PDF - 83 KB]

 IHS and Bureau of Indian Affairs (BIA) Naloxone Program

 Naloxone is a medication designed to rapidly reverse opioid overdose.
-In 2015, IHS signed a memorandum of understanding (MOU) [PDF - 1.6 MB] with the Bureau of Indian Affairs (BIA) which allows IHS to provide BIA law enforcement officers with training and naloxone kits.
+In 2015, IHS signed a BIA Memorandum of Understanding (MOU) [PDF - 1.6 MB] with the Bureau of Indian Affairs (BIA) which allows IHS to provide BIA law enforcement officers with training and naloxone kits.
 This partnership has put naloxone in the hands of BIA law enforcement officers, who are often the first responders to incidents of opioid overdose in our tribal communities.

-In addition, IHS, through its Area Offices, may enter into this Agreement [PDF - 1.6 MB] with Tribes on behalf of the Tribal First Responders.
+In addition, IHS, through its Area Offices, may enter into this Sample Tribal MOU [PDF - 1.6 MB] with Tribes on behalf of the Tribal First Responders.
 The Agreement will allow for the transfer of naloxone kits from an IHS facility to Tribal First Responders, who are Tribal employees designated to immediately respond to an emergency in the tribal communities.

 IHS has created several tools to assist with training first responders to administer naloxone safely and efficiently, and to increase access to naloxone devices by facilitating development of local partnerships.

 Law enforcement encounters with Fentanyl and its analogues are on the rise.
 The HOPE Committee has developed Fentanyl Safety Precaution Tips [PDF - 55 KB] with Do's and Don'ts to keep law enforcement and other first responders knowledgeable on how to handle substances suspected to be Fentanyl.

 What you need to know:

 - Fentanyl and other synthetic opioids can be present in a variety of forms (e.g., powder, tablets, capsules, liquids, in needles and rocks).